Exciting footage of Burnham-on-Sea RNLI’s Dog rescue.

 File name: Dog_rescue2

-A rescued Issy, being transfered in to the D class lifeboat
+A rescued Issy, being transferred in to the D class lifeboat

 File names: Dog_rescue3 & Dog_rescue4